Three years ago, things were different. I didn’t know any French, I didn’t have a business, and I didn’t have a job.

 If that’s you, here are the basics of what you need to know.
 The challenge generally breaks down into 1) the visa, 2) the business, and 3) the language and culture.

-(If you’re really serious about this, I’m writing a complete guide to the French Tech Visa which you can preorder here.)
+(If you’re really serious about this, I wrote a complete guide to the French Tech Visa which you can order here.)